 In 2015 Google unveiled Material Design.
 “Material,” was used as a metaphor, as Google explained:

 A material metaphor is the unifying theory of rationalized space and a system of motion.
-Our material is grounded in tactile reality, inspired by our study of paper and ink, yet open to imagination and magic.Critics of flat design argue that it’s gone too far; that it was too radical in removing all skeumorphs, even the useful ones.
-Material Design appears as a synthetic approach to flat design, using harmonic gradients, layering, and animation to simulate a sense of the reality while still retaining all the aesthetics of flat design.
+Our material is grounded in tactile reality, inspired by our study of paper and ink, yet open to imagination and magic.Critics of flat design argue that it’s gone too far; that it was too radical in removing all skeuomorphs, even the useful ones.
+Material Design appears as a synthetic approach to flat design, using harmonic gradients, layering, and animation to simulate a sense of reality while still retaining all the aesthetics of flat design.

 One of the main principles of material design is to mimic effectively the real world but to adhere to aesthetic principles.
 Avoiding overly realistic looks at the expense of visual balance.

 |Material button by Mauro Marini on Behance|

 It’s not easy to prejudge the artistic merits of a skeuomorphic or a flat design solely based on a set of rigid criteria.
-The artistic merits of a design is not related to the style of execution.
+The artistic merits of a design are not related to the style of execution.